stefv21/stefv21.github.io/README.md

 Optional Deployment: The website can be deployed on a server (e.g., free test server), although it’s optional.

-Usage

-To view or contribute to the project:

-Visit the GitHub repository.
-Clone the repository and open the HTML files in a browser.
-(Optional) Deploy the project on your preferred server.
 Final Thoughts

 This portfolio site represents the culmination of my skills developed during the Full-Stack Web Development Program.
 It is more than just a showcase—it's a reflection of my dedication to continuous learning and professional growth.